swswsw/resource_access/doc/whitepaper.md

 Users stake cryptocurrencies.
 Staking generates staking rewards.
 These staking rewards usually comes from monetary supply increase as these cryptocurrencies mint new tokens.
 The staking rewards become a new revenue source for the service.

+## Terminology

 I used the term "staking" in generic way to cover several concepts.
-For example, on Stellar, you can vote for inflation to get finlation tokens.
+For example, on Stellar, you can vote for inflation to get inflation tokens.
 Which does not use the term "stake".
 I also use the term staking rewards in generic way to cover several concepts that earns rewards.
 On EOS, block producer gets block rewards, which can be used as revenue for the .
 Dash also has different concept of getting some type of rewards.

-## Terminology

 ## Pain of Paying